ganbuan/CyberNotebook/README.md

 Note that an ARP Request or ARP reply is not encapsulated within a UDP or IP packet.
 Rather, it is encapsulated directly within an Ethernet frame.

 ### ICMP
-<i>Internet Control Message Protocol (ICMP)</i> is mainly for network diagnotics and error reporting.
+*Internet Control Message Protocol (ICMP)* is mainly for network diagnotics and error reporting.
 Two popular commands that rely on ICMP are:
 + **ping**: uses ICMP (i.e. ICMP type 8 - Echo Request, ICMP type 0 - Echo Reply) to test connectivity to a target system and measures rount-trip time (RTT)
 + **tracert/traceroute**: uses ICMP (i.e. ICMP type 11 - Time Exceeded message) to discover the route from your host to target machine

 ### NAT
-<i>Network Address Translation (NAT)</i> allows the use of one public IP address to provide Internet access to many private IP addresses.
+*Network Address Translation (NAT)* allows the use of one public IP address to provide Internet access to many private IP addresses.
 This is done by NAT-supporting routers maintaining a table that translates network addresses between internal and external networks.
 In effect, the internal network would use a private IP address (i.e. intra-network), while the external network (i.e. gateway to the Internet) would use the public IP address.

 ## Networking Core Protocols
 Summary of default port numbers of the protocols listed below: